-The mission of the Department is enhanced by Faculty who engage in research support activities.
-Such effort is documented using the Request for FAC/Administrative Evaluation of Faculty Research Support and Service Activities form (sample follows).
-The Faculty member lists and describes all relevant activities on the form, and the Chairperson evaluates each activity using the Evaluation of Research Support Activities (sample follows).
+The mission of the Department is enhanced by Faculty who engage in support activities.
+Such effort is documented using the Service Activities worksheet (sample follows).
+The Faculty member lists and describes all relevant activities on the worksheet.
 If there is disagreement between the Chairperson's and the Faculty member's assessment of the activity, the FAC is asked to evaluate the activity.